 EBC 8th Annual New England Offshore Wind Conference: 2020 Decisions and Outlook for Permits, Procurements and Ports

-In a year of unprecedented global economic and public health impacts from COVID-19 and climate change, the U.S. offshore wind developers and supply chain are cautiously optimistic that federal, state and industry decisions will be made in 2020 and advance to permit approval, design and installation of large-scale commercial offshore wind farms.
+In a year of unprecedented global economic and public health impacts from COVID-19 and climate change, the U.S. offshore wind developers and supply chain are cautiously optimistic that federal, state and industry decisions will be made in 2020 that will advance us to permit approval, design and installation of large-scale commercial offshore wind farms.

-These collective decisions in 2020 will strengthen the growing U.S. offshore wind position in the global market and help improve worker health and safety, economic recovery, and protection of the environment.
+These collective decisions in 2020 and 2021 will strengthen the growing U.S. offshore wind position in the global market and help improve worker health and safety, economic recovery, and protection of the environment.

 Equinor Wind US, Ørsted, Mayflower Wind, and Vineyard Wind are advancing their offshore wind development projects in the Northeast.
 Representatives of each of these developers have been invited to provide updates on the decisions being made to advance the industry and the outlook for 2021 and beyond.